seanpm2001/SeansLifeArchive_Images_Bit_City_-NimbleBit_Game-_Y2025/2025/07_July/08/README.md

 - My session was skipped today. - 2025, Tuesday, June 10th
 - I did not buy any air vehicles today, as I have already unlocked all of them in the current city. - 2025, Tuesday, June 17th/2025, Wednesday, June 18th
 - My session was skipped today. - 2025, Tuesday, June 24th/2025, Wednesday, June 25th
+- I did not buy any air vehicles today, as I have already unlocked all of them in the current city. - 2025, Tuesday, July 1st/2025, Wednesday, July 2nd

 </details>

-- I did not buy any air vehicles today, as I have already unlocked all of them in the current city. - 2025, Tuesday, July 1st/2025, Wednesday, July 2nd
+- My session was skipped today. - 2025, Tuesday, July 8th

 ---